cdrummey216/whoami/artofliving.md

 **Why is it negative?**
 * Self-perception is an internal process first.
 The value of variable answers *a, b* in the equation for the sense of self are shown to be positive values used to conceive one's self (internal process). identity is a negative value because it is the externalization of an internal process, or an inverse of the internal process of concept, which can be shown to be composed of positive value. //positive to negative, internal to external, self concept limited to context
 * what ever the means of externalization, the self that is being expressed is a *reflection* of the self, or how the self is conceived.

+# Topics
+* Who am I?  //the core values and traits to define an idenity
+* Why am I here? //struggle to make meaning without direction
+* What do I do with my life?  //start with, what does the end of my life look like? and work backwards
+* Who do I choose to spend time with? //'shared consciousness' as a relationship between two or more persons, where is the greatest positive overlap?
+* What happens when I die?  //the loop of 'a life' completes. a birth at the beginning and a death at the end. the vision lies between.

 # artofliving